 New York follows a no-fault car insurance rule, meaning you will almost exclusively turn to your own car insurance policy for compensation, regardless of who caused it.
 If you were wounded as a passenger, you would turn to the no-fault coverage of the driver.

 Nonetheless, if your claim meets the “serious injury” criteria in New York, you could file a liability claim against the at-fault driver.
 This would allow you to pursue compensation for all categories of losses, like pain and suffering and other non-economic damages exempt from a no-fault claim.
+At times such as this, it is important to have the number of a personal injury lawyer on speed-dial, whether you are in New York or in Modesto!
+Getting in touch with a New York or Modesto personal injury attorney in cases such as this could prove to be beneficial for the victim in these situations.

 The “One Bite” Rule

 There is no specific statute in New York around injuries caused by dog bites.
 The owner of the dog or other animal would be held liable, as long as the claimant can prove they “should have known” their pet was dangerous.
 This is also referred to as New York’s “one bite” rule.
+You can get more details here about what you should do if you get bitten by a dog.

 Claims Against the Government in New York